 Your intent is to learn, and often that can be done well enough with a small trial.
 For example feedback from 10 people is often just as useful as feedback from 1,000 people - with the latter you're usually just getting the same just repeated more often.
 Start small, and only grow in size as you need to learn more about edge cases.

-When your trial is too small, your (limited) resources will also get sucked into operations (the things "going wrong" will be multiplied).
+When your trial is too large, your (limited) resources will also get sucked into operations (the things "going wrong" will be multiplied).

 Also the larger the trial, the more difficult it will be to reverse at the end of the trial period.